tucats/ego/LANGUAGE.md

 These conversions happen automatically, though you can use type casting functions like `int()` or `string()` discussed later to force a specific type of conversion operation.
-For example, if a boolean value is used in an expression that requires a float value, then the boolean is converted such that `false` is converted to `0.0` and `true` is converted to `1.0`.
+For example, if a boolean value is used in an expression that requires a float64 value, then the boolean is converted such that `false` is converted to `0.0` and `true` is converted to `1.0`.
 Similarly, if a numeric or boolean value is needed as a string, the string value is the formatted version of the original value.
-So a value of `123.5` as a float becomes the string `"123.5"`.
+So a value of `123.5` as a float64 becomes the string `"123.5"`.

 ## Builtin Functions<a name="builtinfunctions"></a>